This blog was last updated on June 4th, 2026.

 Conclusion

-As we put these concepts into practice, feel free to share your feedback and experiences on our forum, Slack community, or subreddit!
-For those looking to algorithmic trading with Alpaca’s Trading API, here are some additional resources:
+If you are new to Alpaca, sign up on the website and start building.
+Feel free to share your feedback and experiences on the forum, Slack community, or subreddit.
+For those looking to explore algorithmic trading with Alpaca's Trading API, here are some additional resources:

 Frequently Asked Questions

-What makes the MCP server different from just using Alpaca’s API directly?
+What makes Alpaca’s MCP Server different from using Alpaca's Trading API directly?

 What is "Vibe Coding," and how is it different from traditional coding?

 Vibe Coding is a way to build trading algorithms by using AI prompts instead of writing everything by hand.
-You describe the strategy in natural language, and tools like Cursor + MCP server generate the working code.
-It’s faster, more intuitive, and might be beneficial for people who want to focus on the idea, not the syntax.
+You describe the strategy in natural language, and tools like Cursor generate the working code.
+It is faster, more intuitive, and can be beneficial for people who want to focus on the idea rather than the syntax.

 Can I modify this prompt to create other strategies like iron condors, straddles, or vertical puts?

-Yes, you can!
+Yes.
 The prompt is fully customizable.
-Just describe the strategy you want — whether it’s an iron condor, straddle, or vertical put — and the AI will adjust the logic using the MCP server.
+Describe the strategy you want, whether it is an iron condor, straddle, or vertical put, and the AI will adjust the logic accordingly.
 The setup is flexible enough to handle a wide range of multi-leg strategies.

 Disclosure

-*Please note that we are using SPY as an example, and it should not be considered investment advice.
+Please note that SPY is used as an example and should not be considered investment advice.

 Please note that this content is for educational and informational purposes only.
 All screenshots and examples are for illustrative purposes only.
 Alpaca does not recommend any specific securities or investment strategies.